gohugoio/hugo/docs/content/overview/quickstart.md

 +++
 ```

 The content inside `+++` is the TOML configuration for the post.
 This configuration is called **front matter**.
 It enables you to define post configuration along with its content.
-By default, each post will have three configuration properties shown above.
+By default, each post will have the three configuration properties shown above.

 * **date** specifies the date and time at which post was created.
 * **draft** specifies that post is not ready for publication yet so it will not be in the generated site.